sauxpa/ML_101/README.md

 Elementary gridworld environments and standard, exact RL algo to solve the underlying MDP (SARSA, Q-Learning, with or without experience replay).

+* To install * : download sources, then pip install -e . in the folder.

 ## circle_classificaiton

 Showcase of scikit-learn classifier on the circle dataset.